-- 1. There is room for improvement in diet quality. - Consumption of healthy food groups such as whole grains, nuts & seeds, animal-source foods, fruits, and deep orange vegetables is low. - Consumption of unhealthy food groups such as refined grains/baked goods, biscuits, is high. - Consumption of starchy foods with low nutrient density (rice, potatoes) is high. - Compared to adults, adolescents are more likely to be at "high" diet related NCDs risk - 2.
-Most households purchase food from retail stores/markets rather than producing it themselves. - 3.
-Food purchases are typically from retail shops, followed by city markets.
+- 1. There is room for improvement in diet quality. - Consumption of healthy food groups such as whole grains, nuts & seeds, animal-source foods, fruits, and deep orange vegetables is low. - Consumption of unhealthy food groups such as refined grains/baked goods, biscuits, sweets, and sugary tea/coffee is high. - Consumption of starchy foods with low nutrient density (rice, potatoes) is high. - Compared to adults, adolescents are more likely to be at "high" diet related NCD risk. - 2.
+Most households purchase food from markets rather than producing it themselves, though many households produce rice. - 3.
+Food purchases are typically from haats, followed by retail shops.